 Tips Line: (251) 460-6667

-Victim’s Advocate Program
+Victim’s Advocate Program (Confidential Resource)

 The Victim’s Advocate Program is an important part of the University’s efforts to provide support for student assault victims.
 The VAP enhances a victim’s recovery and assists in returning them back to their pre-crisis state by serving as a linkage to University and community resources.
 The VAP provides emotional support and assistance concerning counseling, alternate housing assignments, academic alternatives, medical treatment, disciplinary process and court proceedings.
 The advocates are University personnel who are formally trained by the Mobile Rape Crisis Center and agree to assist students in their time of need.

 Victim’s Advocate Program During business hours, call the Student Health Center 251-460-7151 or 251-341-9884 (after-hours).